Spurs’ Assistant Becky Hammon Expected To Interview For Bucks’ Coaching Vacancy

 Becky Hammon is chasing history.
-Two seasons ago, Becky Hammon became the first-ever woman to be named an NBA assistant coach. now looks to reach another milestone.
+Two seasons ago, Becky Hammon became the first-ever woman to be named an NBA assistant coach.
+Now, it looks like she is about to reach another milestone.

 Becky Hammon will interview for the Milwaukee Bucks’ coaching vacancy, according to ESPN.
 The former WNBA star of New York Liberty and San Antonio Silver Stars is considered a long shot for the Bucks’ post.